Traditional, healthy Japanese cuisine at the only dedicated vegan eatery in central Hiroshima city.

 Only 30 Shojin Ryori meals are prepared each day and they are served from 12pm until whenever they sell out.
 For this reason, it is recommended that you call ahead and make a reservation, but walk ins are fine if you are willing to risk disappointment.

-Vegan set lunches are available every day except Monday from 12pm for ¥1500 (including dessert and a drink)
+Vegan set lunches are available every day except Monday and Sunday from 12pm for ¥1500 (including dessert and a drink)

 and on Saturdays, Sundays and National Holidays for ¥2000 (including dessert and matcha green tea).